powmedia/backbone-forms/README.md

 List
 ----

-Creates a sortable and editable list of items, which can be any of the above schema types, e.g. Object, Number, Text etc.
+Creates a sortable and editable list of items, which can be any of the above schema types, e.g. Object, Number, Text etc. Currently requires jQuery UI for creating dialogs etc.

-(Requires jQuery UI)

 **`listType`**